johnvresilovic/maker/README.md

 Working on twiggle, I quickly realized that it would be helpful to have a faster way to create puzzle sets.
 Typing in an array of seven letters is easy enough, but typing in an array of even just 20 words can be tedious -- and in theory a puzzle set could have more than 70 words.
 So I created maker.

 ## Miscellaneous
-To use maker, navigate to the URL below.
 If you want access to the files you can fork and clone this repository to your machine.

-The live site for this game is https://johnvresilovic.github.io/maker/

-Thanks to the Per Scholas program for the opportunity to learn to code.
-I'm particularly grateful to my instructors, Tishana Trainor, Kasper Kain and Chase Van Halen.

 Contact info: johnvresilovic@protonmail.com